gSchool/DNA-release-3/03-Phase-B/05b_contract_types.md

 ##### !question

-If you selected other contract types above please provide a short explanation of your selected contract type(s).
+If you selected something other than Fixed Price in the previous question, please provide a few sentences to explain why you chose your selected contract type(s) and how they can be successfully applied to enable software development.

 ##### !end-question